Table of Contents

 Postiz Support can be accessed through Discord.

-Can I install Postiz directly from Synology’s Package Center?
+Can I install Postiz from Synology’s Package Center?

 No, Postiz isn’t natively available in Synology’s Package Center.
 You’ll need to download the docker container and install it manually.